 The Commission has not made any special recommendations for logistics support for engineering research.
 Nevertheless, these needs are present and are not necessarily appropriate for the logistics facilities available for basic research.
-Studies on such topics as road and airstrip construction, housing technology, corrosion under Arctic conditions, construction techniques in cold climates, coating technology and permafrost engineering require special facilities which were not addressed in the Commission's previous report.
-As ARCUS prepares the revision and update of this report, the Commission recommends that they seek input from the engineering research community
+Studies on such topics as road and airstrip construction, housing technology, corrosion under Arctic conditions, construction techniques in cold climates, coating technology and permafrost engineering require special facilities.